saasthavasan/Windows-Reversing-CTF-Challenges/2019/Fireshell/UnlockMe/README.md

 # Unlockme

 ## Writeup
 In this challenge we are given a PE executable which uses Delphi template.
-Our input is of size 25 characters.
+Our input is of 25 characters in size.

 These are steps that I took while solving the challenge: